A simple quantum dot: numerical and variational solutions: Variational Wave Function

 All together, \cref{H_expectation} becomes

-The minimum value of this expression is found numerically to be $ \braket{\hat{H}}_{\rm min} = 0.6812 E_{\rm t}$, achieved when $\lambda~=~1.7738/a$; this is precisely the result achieved via \cref{nequals1}.
+The minimum value of this expression can be determined using a numerical minimization algorithm to be $ \braket{\hat{H}}_{\rm min} = 0.6812\,E_{\rm t}$, achieved when $\lambda~=~1.7738/a$; this is precisely the result achieved via \cref{nequals1}.
 Alternatively, taking the derivative of Eq.~(\ref{appd10}) with respect to $\lambda$, and setting the result to zero, one finds, after much algebra, the result

 which, taken with Eq.~(\ref{appd10}), is precisely \cref{nequals1} for $\alpha = \lambda a/2$. \end{widetext}